 I originally started with just Contingency services.
 Eventually, I realized that Retained and Engaged offered both my clients and me some pretty awesome benefits.
 I did all 3 for a bit before realizing that Contingency just wasn't what I wanted to offer any longer.

 For various reasons, but at this point, it just doesn't fit with the business or life I want to have.
-I am not knocking Contingency search at all – it has its place and need for sure!
+I am not knocking Contingency search at all – it has its place and needs for sure!

 Today I just want to talk plainly about the 3 different services and when each works best.